DEXA Body Composition & BMD Scans

 Life insurance assessment

-Post-operative and post-rehab assessment of limb muscle mass
+Post-operative and post-rehab assessment of limb muscle mass before return to sport

 Have you struggled to lose weight with previous interventions?